reganwillis/Create-Tezos-NFT/README.md

 At the [frontend](http://localhost:9000/) connect a wallet (WARNING: recommend using Kukai wallet because that is the only one that has been tested) and approve the transaction in the [Kukai app](https://hangzhounet.kukai.app/), making sure to only use Hangzhounet.
 View the browser console to see a link to the transaction on the blockchain.

+### Use Without Little Flower
+Little Flower adds an image and attributes file to the `./dist` folder that are used to create the NFT.
+To run this dapp outside of the Little Flower game, add an image called `little-flower-nft.jpg` and a text file called `attributes.txt` to `./dist`.
+The text file should be in JSON format.
+See the [Create Flower README](https://github.com/reganwillis/Create-Flower/tree/v1.0.0#independent-usage) for the format Little Flower follows.

 ## Smart Contract
 The LIGO smart contract code is at `./contracts/fa2_contract.mligo`.
 It's entrypoints are Mint and Transfer.
 It has currently only been deployed to Hangzhounet.